rbhushans/transit-tracker/README.md

 - MAX_TRAIN_MINUTES - The scale of the train animation.
 A larger value will allow a train to show up sooner (e.g. if you set it to 20, a train 18 minutes away will be visible).
 I set it to 10 because when you get to larger values, the scaling becomes a bit odd where you really want the visual granualrity at smaller numbers - the difference between 17 and 18 minutes is not much
 - HEADER_LABEL - Single character denoting the line.
 With some font size and position adjusting, you can probably make this work for 2 or more digits
 - HEADER_DESTINATION_LABEL - The destination - in my case "downtown"
+- DESTINATION_NAME - In some cases, a single stop may serve multiple destinations - add this filter if you want to filter to a certain destination.
+Set to None otherwise.

 ## Buttons!